Feeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.

 A number of telephone counselling and crisis helplines exist to provide support and information to people feeling suicidal.
 Telephone helplines allow you to access immediate support, without having to wait for an appointment or travel to a medical centre.
 In this regard, they are particularly useful for people in rural or remote areas, or for when you can’t access your regular healthcare provider.

-The Suicide Call Back Service provides immediate support to anyone feeling suicidal.
-In addition, they can provide ongoing support through up to six 50 minute telephone counselling sessions that will provide you with longer term support.
+The Suicide Call Back Service is available 24/7 and provides immediate support to anyone feeling suicidal.
+In addition, they can provide ongoing support with six telephone counselling sessions.

 Lifeline is a national 24-hour telephone helpline offering support to anyone in crisis.